suhastheju/shortest-path/README.md

 For bug fixes and support, mail me at suhas.thejaswi@aalto.fi

 ## Citation
-If you find our implementation useful. we encourage to cite our work.
+We encourage you to cite our work if you find this implementation useful.
 You can use the following bibtex:

 ```